ggreen86/XLSX-Workbook-Class/README.md

 <b>Release 28</b> is released to fix a bug introduced by copy-n-paste from Release 27.
 Wben I added the code to output a grid to a spreadsheet in the SaveGridtoWorkbook() method, I copied it from the SaveGridtoWorkbookEx() method; however, I failed to initialize a variable.
 I read somewhere that most bugs are introduced by copy-n-paste and it would be better to always retype – but I usually take the copy-n-paste route…  Also, a new parameter has been added to these methods to control outputting hidden columns (see documentation).

+<b>Release 28</b> is released to add several suggestions by Doug Hennig and to fix reading a spreadsheet with in-line text.

 ![](XLSXWorkbook_38236)

 Project Manager: [Greg Green](http://www.codeplex.com/site/users/view/gagreen1214)